Tom John

 b.
 1931, Collinsville, Illinois

-"I have always worked in the "abstract," borrowing whimsical shapes from the stagse of dance performances and ballets I've designed, and geometric shapes from architectural drawings for buildings I've designed.
+"I have always worked in the "abstract," borrowing whimsical shapes from the stages of dance performances and ballets I've designed, and geometric shapes from architectural drawings for buildings I've designed.
 Painting gives me the freedom to incorporate both." —Tom H. John

 Tom H. John is a polymath who applies his creativity to numerous fields, but is first and foremost a visual artist.
 After studying at the Art Institute of Chicago, John pursued an array of diverse projects, most notably in set design and production.
 Highlights from his career in this field include the African Pavilion for the 1964 New York World's Fair, the television set designs for Much Ado About Nothing and Death of a Salesman, and stage designs for the Academy Awards and the Tony Awards.
 Tom John designed all the sets for Barbra Streisand's 1960s television specials (My Name is Barbra, Color Me Barbra, The Belle of 14th Street, and A Happening in Central Park).
 He has also created designs for six Broadway productions, including Guys & Dolls, George M!, and The Wiz.
 John has received five Emmys and the Peabody Award.